RafaelMoles/kahoot-points/README.md

 ## Introduction

-Implementation of a browser based game points system that calculates the total points awarded to a player for a number of items they have collected in a game.
+This is an implementation of a browser-based game points system that calculates the total points awarded to a player for a number of items they have collected in a game.

-Different Items: A, B, C, D. With different points and bonus.
+Different Items: A, B, C, D. With different points and bonuses.

 Item --> Unit Points --> Bonus